markusmobius/go-trafilatura/README.md

   difference in extraction result between our port and the original.
 - The main output of the original Trafilatura is XML, while in our port the main output is HTML.
 Thanks to this, there are some difference in handling formatting tags (e.g. `<b>`, `<i>`) and paragraphs.
-- Unlike the original, right now `go-trafilatura` is unable to fetch publish date of a web page.
-To fix this, we are planning to port [`htmldate`][5] as well.

 ## Usage as Go package